Removing Backups from Capacity or Archive Tier

 For more information on how Veeam stores data in the capacity extent, see Capacity Extent Structure.

-- If backup files with metadata that are located on your extents have been removed locally in any way other than by using the Deleting from Disk feature, Veeam will not be able to synchronize the backup chain state with that of the capacity extent.
+- If backup files with metadata that are located on your extents have been removed locally in any way other than by using the Deleting from Disk feature, Veeam will not be able to synchronize the backup chain state with that of the capacity or archive extent.
 Therefore, the offloaded blocks of data will continue to remain in cloud storage.
 To remove such blocks, use your cloud platform abilities.